tedle/uitabot/README.md

 ```
 cp config.example.json config.json
 ```
 Edit the new `config.json` file and fill in all the variables as needed.
-The SSL cert files are optional and can be left empty if serving unencrypted content is acceptable.
-The Discord and YouTube API keys are required and can be generated for free with a valid Discord and Google account.
+Documentation for every option can be found in [CONFIG.md](CONFIG.md).

 ### Building
 #### Backend